Genetics on the GO

 Students will be walked through patterns of Mendelian inheritance including using Punnet Squares, the basics of drawing a pedigree (family tree) and tracing of a disease gene through a case study.

-Please be aware that this module is based around a fictional murder case, if you feel that this may be upsetting to any of your students please contact with us to discuss options to modify this content.
+Please be aware that this module is based around a fictional murder case, if you feel that this may be upsetting to any of your students please contact us to discuss options to modify this content.

 The key principle covered in this module is the use of short tandem repeats (STRs) as a forensic tool.
 Students will also use other forms of evidence collection in their investigation including fingerprint analysis.

-This module is seperate from our kit and demonstrates how DNA can be extracted from fruit.
+This module is separate from our kit and demonstrates how DNA can be extracted from fruit.
 This can be a good starting point if your students have had limited learning in genetics and DNA.
-The module explores what has DNA, similarities in DNA between species and gives the students an opportunity to see DNA at a macroscopic level.
+The module explores what has DNA, and similarities in DNA between species and gives the students an opportunity to see DNA at a macroscopic level.